sanity-io/sanity-plugin-asset-source-cloudinary/README.md

 # Sanity Asset Source Plugin: Cloudinary

+> This is a **Sanity Studio v2** plugin.
+>
+> For the Sanity Studio v3 equivalent, please refer to the v3 version of [sanity-plugin-cloudinary](https://github.com/sanity-io/sanity-plugin-cloudinary/).
+>
+> Cloudinary asset source is available there.

 Access and select photos from your Cloudinary account within the Sanity Studio.

 [![Build Status](https://travis-ci.org/sanity-io/sanity-plugin-asset-source-cloudinary.svg?branch=master)](https://travis-ci.org/sanity-io/sanity-plugin-asset-source-cloudinary)